Marronnier Park

 Marronnier Park is a park in the Daehangno district of Seoul.

-The park was designated on April 29, 1982 and is 5802 m2 large.
+The park was designated on April 29, 1982 and is 5802 m2.

-Overview

-At the center of the park is a horse chestnut (marronnier) tree, of the genus Aesculus, for which the park takes its name.
-The Marronnier originates from the Mediterranean Sea region.
-From May to June, red or white flowers bloom.
+At the center of the park is a marronnier tree (Aesculus hippocastanum) planted on April 5, 1929 on the campus of what was then Keijō Imperial University.
+From May to June, its red and white flowers bloom.
+The Marronnier tree became the symbolic tree of Daehangno, which literally means “university street”.
+Seoul National University moved to its Gwanak campus in 1975.

-In the park is the Former Main Building of Seoul National University, then Keijō Imperial University.

-Culture

 Though the park is not very large it forms the center of one of Seoul's major theater districts, Daehangno, and is a popular gathering spot for the city's university students.